tbemel/airbnb/README.md

 - After installing NLTK, ensure you run the python command nltk.download() to download all NLTK data packages.

 ## 2. Project Motivation
 As part of my Udacity Data Science Nano Degree, I wanted leverage and ground my key learnings with a practical data science case.
-The Jupyter Notebook covers the key CRISP-DM process with practical code to load data, analyse the key features, see their correlations, leverage Matplotlib and SeaBorn modules to provide powerful visual insights, prepare the data, taking care of the missing value, romoving noisy columns, reformating string to be read as numeric, prepare the prediction models with the data splitting into test/train sets, run the models and analyse the results.
+The Jupyter Notebook covers the key CRISP-DM process with practical python code snypets to load data, analyse the key features, see their correlations, leverage Matplotlib and SeaBorn modules to provide powerful visual insights, prepare the data, taking care of the missing value, removing noisy columns, reformating string to be read as numeric, prepare the prediction models with the data splitting into test/train sets, run the models and analyse the results.
 It especially focus on visualizing the key factors influencing the BNB price and rating.

 ## 3. File Descriptions

-## 4. How to Interact with your project
+## 4. How to Interact with this project?
+Feel free to add comments and fork the code.
+Would love to hear from your own feedback and suggestions.

 ## 5. Licensing, Authors, Acknowledgements
 This project is subject to the GNU license GPL v3 https://www.gnu.org/licenses/gpl-3.0.en.html